Presta valve: Description

 The air pressure in an inflated tire holds the inner valve body shut.
-A small screw and captive nut on the top of the valve body permits the valve to be screwed shut and ensure that it remains tightly closed.
+A small screw and captive nut on the top of the valve body permits the valve to be screwed shut and ensures that it remains tightly closed.

 The nut must be unscrewed to permit airflow in either direction.
 The screw remains captive on the valve body even when unscrewed fully; it is tightened again after the tire is inflated and the pump removed.
 The valve cap protects the valve body, keeps dirt and mud out of the mechanism, and also prevents the valve from damaging the tube when it is rolled for storage, but is not necessary to prevent pressure loss.

 The holes in rims sized for Presta valves can be enlarged to accommodate the wider Schrader valves, which can structurally weaken the rim.
 Conversely, when a Presta valve is fitted into the larger Schrader rim hole, grommets or reducers are sometimes used to take up the extra space.

 The standard Presta valve has an external thread.
 An adapter can be fitted onto this external thread to permit the Presta valve to be connected to a pump with a Schrader chuck.
 The same adapter, because of a coincidence of thread sizes, may be able to convert a Schrader pump into one that can connect to flexible adapters of either kind.

 Removable valve cores

 Unlike Schrader valves, not all Presta valves have removable cores.

-Presta valves with removable cores may be used with a tubeless setup to add sealant through the valve.
+Presta valves with removable cores may be used with a tube or tubeless setup to add sealant through the valve.
 Sealant may also be added by pouring it directly into the tire.